AndyOooh/famebook-backend/backend/README.md

+Create a nodemon.json file for env variables with:
+{
+  "env": {
+    "DB_USER": "mongodb user",
+    "DB_PASSWORD": "",
+    "DB_NAME": "name of collection in mongodb",
+    "PORT": 8080 or whatever you prefer,
+    "JWT_SECRET": "somerandomlongstring"
+  }
+}

+In package.json, change the start script to nodemon from node.

 Using:
     - ES6 module.
 In package.json we set "type": "module".
 Therefore we use import syntax instead of require().
 This also has iplications for the use of __dirname, which is not globally available (as all other global variables?).
 Instead we can do: export const rootDir = path.resolve(path.resolve()) in a utils/globals.js file for ex.